Ada40/fractal-harmonic-code/README.md

 If you use this work in your research, please cite:

 ```
-Lehatchett, A. (2025).
+Hatchett, A. L. (2025).
 The Fractal Harmonic Code of the Universe:
 A Unified Theory of Multi-Scale Resonant Organization.
 GitHub repository: https://github.com/Ada40/fractal-harmonic-code
 ```

 ## About the Author

-**Adam Lehatchett** is the inventor of:
+**Adam Lee Hatchett** is the inventor of:
 - **Open and Close Gate Adaptive Switching**: An AI architecture used across multiple fields
 - **Enclosed Loop Continuous Power Systems**: Novel energy systems with continuous power generation
 - Multiple AI systems currently being utilized globally